Nursery - Willow Class.

 We are a 60 place nursery offering 30 spaces per morning session and 30 spaces per Afternoon session.

 The universal 15 hour funding can be taken over 5 Morning sessions, 5 Afternoon sessions or 2 and a ½ days.
+NB: The latter option will incur a lunchtime session charge.
 The Extended 30 hour entitlement is offered over 4 and a ½ days with the option of paying for the 10th session if it is required.
 Please refer to the charging policy for more information regarding prices.

-Allocated sessions using the extended entitlement will need to be confirmed every term, you must apply via HMRC and bring your unique 11 digit code to the school office every term to secure your child's 30 hours space.
+Allocated sessions using the extended entitlement will need to be reconfirmed every term, you must apply via HMRC and bring your unique 11 digit code to the school office to secure your child's 30 hours space.
+Please see the childcare choices website for more information regarding eligibility and guidance on how to claim this extended funding.

-The Nursery Charging and Admissions policy can be found on our website.
+The Nursery Charging and Admissions policy can be found in the Policies section of our website.

 Starting our Nursery;